Tensorleap-hub/MMFM/README.md

 built using the extracted features of the trained model.

 It shows a visualization of the latenat space where each dot represent a smple.
 The color and the size affected from the loss value.
-In our case the latent space is clustered by the questions.
+In our case the latent space is clustered by the questions type.

 <div style="text-align: center;">
     <img src="images/PE1.png" alt="Untitled" width="600"/>